ybayle/awesome-deep-learning-music/README.md

 ## Statistics and visualisations

 - 70 articles currently referenced.
-- Number of articles per year
+- Number of articles per year:
 ![Number of articles per year](fig/articles_per_year.png)

 ## How To Contribute